BhagyaPerera/hand-written-digits-recognition-system/README.md

 # hand written digits recognition system

 This  is an web application which is  developed to recognize the hand written digits.
-"Support vector machine" algorithm is used to build this project
+"Support vector machine" algorithm is used to build this project.
-A toy dataset in scikit learn is used as a data set of this project
+A toy dataset from scikit learn is used as a data set of this project